lkp25/FULLSTACK-shop-website-with-admin-panel-/readme.md

 This is an advanced full-stack online shop application, divided into two parts:
 1. Public part - available for everyone
 2. Admin panel - available only for store admin.
+Built with vanilla JS for the front-end views and Node.js (express framework) for the back-end.
+Uses my-SQL and MongoDB databaseses for storing different data.

 public part consists of:
  - main page with just bubble animation and welcome text (greets the logged-in user by name)
  - shop page - dynamically displayed product-cards with a ribbon above that lets to sort and display them by categories.
-When a card is clicked, an individual product page is rendered with uniqe URL, containing more details for the product.
+When a card is clicked, an individual product page is rendered with uniqe URL, containing more details for the selected product.
+ - contact page - contains a form for customers who want to ask questions.
+ - login page - just for logging in, contains link to registration page
+ - registration page with password restoring link
+ - a cart module available from everywhere upon a click on the cart icon, containing all items that were added to it.
+It uses local storage for remembering all the items just for the session duration. strictly connected with 'place-order' module that displays a quick summary of all the items and a form requiring all customer details.

 admin panel has three tabs:
 1. PRODUCTS: